 Cash flow problems can be devastating, and they can even kill a small business.
 If you've ever had to beg, borrow, steal or use a credit card to cover tomorrow's payroll, you know what I mean.

-Even if there isn’t an explicit problem, a loose grasp on your business cash flow makes decision-making harder.
+Even if there isn’t an explicit problem, a loose grasp on your business cash requirements makes decision-making harder.
 Is it time to invest in new technology or make a new hire?
 Do I have enough excess cash to give everyone a bonus?
 Do I need a line of credit?
 A simple glance at your balance sheet won’t give you the information you need about your businesses’ financial health.

 Cash is one of our favorite metrics.
 It’s what helps all the other metrics flow (and keeps your lights on).